 Most modules define a named collection of elements or attributes.
-These collections are used as a shorthand when describing the set of attributes allowed on an element or the set of elements allowed as children of an element.
+These collections are used as a shorthand when describing the set of attributes allowed on a particular element (eg. the "Style" attibute collection) or the set of elements allowed as children of a particular element (eg. the "Shape" element collection).
 All collections have names that begin with an uppercase character.